tinygo-org/tinygo-site/content/microcontrollers/itsybitsy-m0.md

 The ItsyBitsy M0 comes with the [UF2 bootloader](https://github.com/Microsoft/uf2) already installed.

 - Plug your ItsyBitsy M0 into your computer's USB port.
-- Build your TinyGo program to `.bin` format using the `tinygo build -target=itsybitsy-m0` command.
-- Press the "RESET" button on the board two times.
-- Convert/flash the resulting `.bin` using the [`uf2conv.py`](https://github.com/Microsoft/uf2/blob/master/utils/uf2conv.py) program.

-### BOSSA

-The ItsyBitsy M0 UF2 bootloader also supports the BOSSA format.
-You must install the latest version of the `bossac` command line utility version 1.9+ from [https://github.com/shumatech/BOSSA](https://github.com/shumatech/BOSSA).

-It is slower to flash the board using `bossac` as the dual bootloader takes longer to become active than just using the UF2 format.

-- Plug your ItsyBitsy M0 into your computer's USB port.
-- Press the "RESET" button on the board two times.
+- Press the "RESET" button on the board two times to get the ItsyBitsy M0 board ready to receive code.
+- The ItsyBitsy M0 board will appear to your computer like a USB drive.
+Determine the path to the board, for example on Linux it will be something like `/media/[USERNAME]/[NAME OF THE BOARD]`.
-- Build and flash your TinyGo program using `tinygo flash -target=itsybitsy-m0`
+- Build your TinyGo program to the board in `.uf2` format using the `tinygo build -o=/media/[USERNAME]/[NAME OF THE BOARD]/flash.uf2 -target=itsybitsy-m0 [PATH TO YOUR PROGRAM]` command.
+- The ItsyBitsy M0 board should restart and then begin running your program.